Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 When I Work Usability and Interface

-I was pleased to find that When I Work’s web design is modern and minimalist.
+I was pleased with When I Work’s modern and minimalist appearance.
 The white, light green, and grey color scheme didn’t feel jarring to me.

-Moreover, When I Work lacks accessibility features, such as screen reader support and light and dark modes, which are essential for individuals with visual or motor impairments.
+Finally, When I Work lacks accessibility features, such as screen reader support and light and dark modes on the web app, which are sometimes essential for individuals with visual or motor impairments.

 Verdict: 6/10